-- On very long (geologic) time scales, sea level naturally fluctuates in response to variations in astronomical configurations that cause changes in the Earth's climate system.
+- 1. On very long (geologic) time scales, sea level naturally fluctuates in response to variations in astronomical configurations that cause changes in the Earth's climate system.
 Since the Last Glacial Maximum (approximately 20,00026,000 years ago), global sea level has risen by over 390 feet (120 meters), as water that was previously trapped in continental ice sheets has made its way into the global ocean. - 2.
 Sea level rise is a direct consequence of global climate change.
 Greenhouse gas emissions to the atmosphere increase surface warming, which in turn increases the volume of ocean waters due to thermal expansion, and accelerates the melting of glacial ice.
 Atmospheric greenhouse gas concentrations are already higher than levels at the last interglacial period, when sea levels were 13 to 19 feet (4 to 6 meters) higher than at present (Overpeck et al., 2006).
 Greenhouse gas concentrations are expected to continue to increase through 2100. - 3.
 Human activities and increased concentrations of greenhouse gasses in the atmosphere have accelerated the historic rate of eustatic sea level rise.
 Over the last 100 years, sea levels have risen 0.56 feet (0.17 m) globally.
 The average rate of rise during the years between 1961 and 2003 was 0.071 inches per year (1.8 mm/yr), and between 1993 and 2003 the rate nearly doubled to 0.12 inches per year (3.1 mm/yr) (IPCC, 2007). - 4.
-In addition to rising global sea levels, the land surface in Rhode Island was believed to be subsiding at a rate of approximately 6 inches (15 cm) per century (Douglas, 1991).
-More recent studies indicate that many more factors, including changes in ocean circulation, contribute to Rhode Island's relative sea level rise that subsidence alone.
-The combination of these effects is evident from the long-term trend recorded by the Newport tide gauge (Figure 1), which indicates a rate of 10.6 inches (26.9 cm) of relative sea level rise per century or 2.69 mm per year. - 4.In addition to rising global sea levels, the land surface in Rhode Island is was believed to be subsiding at a rate of approximately 6 inches (15 cm) per century (Douglas, 1991).
-The combination of these two effects is evident from the long term trend recorded by the Newport tide gauge (Figure 1), which indicates a rate of 10.110.6 inches +/-1.2 in (25.726.9 cm +/-3.1 cm) of relative sea level rise over the last per century or 2.69 mm per year. - 5.
-The rate of sea level rise is accelerating.
+In addition to rising global sea levels, the land surface in Rhode Island is was believed to be subsiding at a rate of approximately 6 inches (15 cm) per century (Douglas, 1991).
+More recent studies indicate that many more factors, including changes in ocean circulation, contribute to Rhode Island's relative sea level rise than subsidence alone.
+The combination of these two effects is evident from the long-term trend recorded by the Newport tide gauge (Figure 1), which indicates a rate of $\frac{10.110.6}{10.110.6}$ in $\frac{10.110.6}{1$

+- 5. The rate of sea level rise is accelerating.
 Future sea level rise, like the recent rise, is not expected to be globally uniform or linear.
 Some regions will become more substantially inundated than the global average, and others less.
-Of foremost concern is the trend in eustatic rise as observed from tidegauge records over the past century.
+Of foremost concern is the trend in eustatic rise as observed from tide-gauge records over the past century.
 The rate of rise globally during the past 20 years is 25% faster than the rate of rise in any 20 year period that exists in the instrumental record (Church and White, 2006; Rahmstorf et al., 2007, Vermeer and Rahmstorf, 2009 and Rahmstorf et al., 2011). - 6.
 Model-simulated projections of global sea level over the 21st century also clearly demonstrate accelerated progression.
 Predictions have ranged from 4 inches (10 cm) to several feet above current levels by the year 2100.
 As a rule, sea level estimates are increasing as the science of modeling becomes more developed.